Children’s Day

 Observing Children’s Day

 Children’s Day can be observed by spending time with your children and grandchildren.
-It’s a good time to start new traditions with them, to tell them stories about the family’s history, and to teach them a new life skill they can take forward in life.
+It’s a good time to start new traditions with them, to tell them stories about your family’s history, and to teach them a new life skill they can carry forward.
 It’s also a good time to use the hashtag #ChildrensDay to spread the word about this holiday.